UniExeterRSE/LCAT-archived/docs/network.md

 ![](images/uncertain-more.png)

-In future the only way we have discussed to counter uncertainty is for these cases to be checked and 'overridden' when they are uncertain.
+In future the best way we have discussed to counter uncertainty is for these cases to be checked and 'overridden' when they are uncertain.
 This will act like a default setting - with documentation and evidence: "Although we have contradictory evidence for this